 “Did you see him last night?”

-“No. I hadn’t seen him for a week or two.
+“No — I hadn’t seen him for a week or two.
 He…” She shrugged.
 “There was a storm last night.
 As you know.
 Nobody visits here when there’s going to be a storm.
-They might get stuck on the island for a day or two. the phones and electricity get knocked out, the road gets washed out sometimes… We always stock up on food and candles, and kerosene for the lanterns, and ride it out.
+They might get stuck on the island for a day or two.
+The phones and electricity get knocked out, the road gets washed out sometimes… We always stock up on food and candles, and kerosene for the lanterns, and ride it out.
 It can be kind of fun.
-We have books and board games and Becks has her guitar, and we have an excuse for skipping our classes.”
+We have books and board games and Becks has her guitar, and we have an excuse for missing our classes.”

 Mary said, “Can I ask a question?”